hhamdan95/COVID-19_Fake_News_Detection_NLP_BERT/README.md

 # COVID-19 Fake News Classification with NLP & BERT
-*This work is part of the practical project for Master's Thesis (GEIAL536-Ma) at the University of Miskolc (2021/2022).*
+*This work is part of the practical project for my Master's Thesis (GEIAL536-Ma) at the University of Miskolc (2021/2022).*

 ## About
 Datasets used in this work can be found here: